 Many of you may not have heard of Five Eyes, Nine Eyes, and Fourteen Eyes and what the relevance of this is for users of VPNs while some of you might already know about this.
-No, this has nothing to do with different species of spiders but is actually something that all users of VPNs should be aware of.
+No, this has nothing to do with different species of spiders but is something that all users of VPNs should be aware of.

 Why 5 Eyes Was Originally Created

-The UK and the US created the 5 Eyes agreement during WWII in order to monitor and share any intercepted communications that the picked up from the Soviet Union.
+The UK and the US created the 5 Eyes agreement during WWII to monitor and share any intercepted communications that the picked up from the Soviet Union.
 The technology or software that was used to achieve this is Echelon, spy stations situated globally which would allow them to listen in on communications made by phone (later fax and computers too).

 Below you will be able to see how the 5 eyes countries have increased over the years for this agreement to now be known as ‘Fourteen Eyes’.

 Although it was the UK and the US during the second world war that first agreed with regards to sharing signals intelligence, it wasn’t until Australia, Canada, and New Zealand joined that agreement before it was called ‘Five Eyes’.
 These Five Eyes countries share a common language and similar legal system, which is why they were the first to commit to the agreement.

 Over the years the Five Eyes agreement evolved to allow 3rd party partners to join in as well and therefore with the addition of four more countries, was then called the Nine Eyes agreement.
 Denmark, France, the Netherlands, and Norway were these partners and each of them participated in a different way to be allowed access to the NSA hardware and technology.